erroratservice/animated-lamp/README.md

 ## Setting up Streaming Service

 The streaming service can be a custom version of xxx, modded to work with this setup.
 The mod basicaly is adding a type of header based authentication and changing the endpoints.
 The authentication part is optional and the endpoint used here is `/file/:chat_id/:message_id`.
 Make sure to note these changes when deploying your own instance.
-The str service used for [@screenshotit_bot](https://tx.me/screenshotit_bot "Screenshot Generator Bot") is not related to (https://github.com/tulir/tgfilestream) and I do not plan to make it OSS.
+The str service used for [@screenshotit_bot](https://tx.me/screenshotit_bot "Screenshot Generator Bot") is not related to kill and I do not plan to make it OSS.

 ## Supported commands and functions